gnat/css-scope-inline/README.md

 * No high risk of eventually requiring a build step.
 * No chance of [deprecations](https://windicss.org/posts/sunsetting.html).
 16 lines is infinitely maintainable.
 * Get the ultra-fast "inspect, play with styles, paste" workflow back.
-* No suffering from a lack of syntax highlighting on properties and units.
+* No suffering from missing syntax highlighting on properties and units.
 * No suffering from FOUC (a flash of unstyled content).
 * Zero friction movement of styles between inline and `.css` files.
 Just replace `me`
 * No special tooling or plugins to install.
 Universal vanilla CSS.